If you hire the wrong people, nothing, and I mean nothing, will save you.

-Adversity and Accomplishments
+Adversity and accomplishments

 A candidate’s life story also exposes their life defining adversity and accomplishments.
-A follow-up question I always ask is:
+A follow-up question I always ask is

 “Give me an example of a time where you did something that was really hard or challenging, where you came out on top as #1.”

 Without exception, every great SDR I have hired has had a fantastic answer to this question.
-It is important to remember that you are not trying to hire everyone who wants the job, but you are trying to hire someone exceptional.
+It's important to remember that you are not trying to hire everyone who wants the job, but you are trying to hire someone exceptional.
 Unfortunately, there are many young people who have been wandering through life, and have never truly accomplished anything exceptional.
 Your job is to find the diamond in the rough, and find candidates that have outstanding drive, motivation and talent.

 When you hear an exceptional answer to this question it should be obvious, and one of the primary things you remember about the candidate.
-I’ll use an example from one of my early SDR hires at Rubrik, Sara Bookhammer.
+I’ll use an example from one of my early SDR hires at Rubrik, Sara Bookhamer.